apwbs/MARTSIA-Algorand/README.md

 To do that, create a Metamask wallet and fund an account with some Eth in the Goerli testnet with a Goerli faucet.
 Then create an account on Infura and obtain a key for the Goerli testnet.

-Then, move in the 'blockchain' folder and create a '.env' file.
+Enter the 'blockchain' folder and create a '.env' file.
 Put two constants in there:
 1. 'MNEMONIC'=the secret words of the Metamask wallet
 2. 'PROJECT_ID'=the project ID obtained from Infura

-After doing this, open a terminal and run 'truffle init'.
+After doing this, open a terminal and run `truffle init`.
 Copy the folders 'contracts' and 'migrations' from the repo and also the 'truffle-config.js' file.
-Then run 'truffle migrate --network goerli' and wait for the deployment of the contract on chain.
+Then run `truffle migrate --network goerli` and wait for the deployment of the contract on chain.

 When these passages are completed, the databases for all the actors involved in the process need to be created.